GT-IMPACT/Impact-Core/README.md

-# GWPPCoreMod
+# CoreMod
-Core mod for GWPP
+Core mod for ModPack